smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnPutFile/index.md

 !!!
 MUST

-Use the appropriate uploaded file according to its workflow (IVSU, SystemRequest, RPC's).
+1. Use the appropriate uploaded file according to its workflow (IVSU, SystemRequest, RPC's).
 See diagrams listed below.
+2. Whenever HMI gets RPC with `Image` which has `.isTemplate` set to true, the HMI has to:

+- load the proper image pattern
+- extract alpha channel from the template image
+- apply the alpha channel to the image pattern
+- use this newly generated image instead of the uploaded one

+and whenever the UI changes, the HMI has to recreate images currently visible on the screen.
 !!!

 !!!
 NOTE